United Center Mass COVID Vaccination Site to Close Thursday

 Full coverage of the COVID-19 outbreak and how it impacts you

-"United Center on this Thursday the 24th will provide its last vaccination and then we will return the property back over," Shield replied.
+"United Center on this Thursday the 24th will provide its last vaccination and then we will return the property back over," Shields replied.

 "Again, can't thank the United Center enough and all of the partners who just, you know, this really central location, it really outperformed my expectations I think, in terms of people coming from all over the city as one of our fixed PODs," Arwady said, with "PODs" standing for "points of dispensing" locations to administer vaccines.